 After executing the above script – immediately come to the same page – wow we can see the script editor, content editor, and many other web parts that were not there before the script execution under “Categories”:

-Why Microsoft does not allow to add the script editor web part by default?
+Why does Microsoft not allow to add the script editor web part by default (script editor web part in SharePoint online)?

 Considering the utmost security – Microsoft does not recommend adding the custom script to the page.
-If we want to add any custom scripting into our SharePoint online page – we need to add these out thru the SPFx framework.
+If we want to add any custom scripting to our SharePoint online page – we need to add these out thru the SPFx framework.

 Thus, in this article, we have learned about how to enable the script editor web part in SharePoint online.